Protecting Deep Learning Model Copyrights with Adversarial Example-Free Reuse Detection: Empirical Evaluation

 \subsection{RQ3: Influencing Factors}

 Next, we explore how different configurations affect the performance of NFARD.
-First, we investigate the effectiveness of logarithm approximation in the black-box case by an ablation experiment.
+First, we perform an ablation study to evaluate the effectiveness of the logarithm approximation, as well as the necessity of the distance metrics.
 Then, we test the performance with different parameters, including decision parameter $\alpha$, target layer choice, and test suite size $n$.